Sacchiy/speech-recognition-app/README.md

 ## Running the tests

+in your terminal/gitbash, enter

+npm start

-Explain how to run the automated tests for this system
+to run the app

 ### Break down into end to end tests